astarte-platform/astarte/doc/pages/user/030-manage_interfaces.md

 It is assumed that you have read the [Interface design guide](029-interface_design_guide.html) before, to avoid bad surprises once your fleet starts rolling.

-## Tools

-You have three main options to query Realm Management:

-* [astartectl](https://github.com/astarte-platform/astartectl): `astartectl` is the main command-line tool to interact with Astarte clusters, which packs in an `astartectl realm-management` command which can be used for carrying over all operations.
-* Astarte Dashboard: You can use Astarte Dashboard to have a UI for managing Interfaces (and more).
-If your cluster has the dashboard enabled, it can be usually found at `dashboard.<base Astarte URL>`.
-* Astarte Realm Management APIs: The base APIs are the lower level interaction layer.
-You usually want to resort to direct API invocation (directly or through a Client, such as [astarte-go](https://github.com/astarte-platform/astarte-go)) when integrating Astarte into your own application.

 ## Querying Interfaces

 ### Listing Interfaces